eProsima/Fast-DDS/CONTRIBUTING.md

    with Licensor regarding such Contributions.
 ~~~

+## Developer Certificate of Origin

 Contributors must sign-off each commit by adding a `Signed-off-by: ...`
 line to commit messages to certify that they have the right to submit
 the code they are contributing to the project according to the
 [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

+## Code Coverage

+As stated in [QUALITY.md](QUALITY.md), all contributions to the project must increase line code coverage.
+Because of this, contributors are asked to locally run a coverage assessment that ensures that code coverage has increased when compared to the latest execution of the [nightly coverage CI job](http://jenkins.eprosima.com:8080/job/nightly_fastdds_coverage_linux/).